rules & regulations

 5.4 Executive Committee Officers

-The ExCo shall include the following officers (the “Officers”): (i) Chairperson; (ii) President; (iii) Vice President; (iv) Secretary; and (v) Treasurer.
+The ExCo shall include the following officers (the “Officers”): (i) Chairman; (ii) President; (iii) Vice President; (iv) Secretary; and (v) Treasurer.

 The first Officers shall be appointed by the ExCo Members at the first ExCo Meeting held in accordance with Section 6.
 All subsequent appointments shall be made at each Annual General Meeting in accordance with Section 7.2.